linkerd/website/linkerd.io/content/what-is-a-service-mesh/_index.md

 Know about the World's Most Over-Hyped Technology**](https://buoyant.io/service-mesh-manifesto/).)

-## What is a service mesh?
+## Service mesh in a nutshell

-A service mesh is a tool for adding observability, security, and reliability features to applications by inserting these features at the platform layer rather than the application layer.
+A service mesh like Linkerd is a tool for adding observability, security, and reliability features to applications by inserting these features at the platform layer rather than the application layer.